Best Guitar Tonewood / Best Ukulele Tonewood ?

 Many guitar/ukulele makers, whether big factory guys or quiet luthiers, have their standard lines of models offered in one, or just a few, types of wood.
 You’ve got your Model A (built from mahogany or Indian rosewood), Model Z-1 … that kind of thing, and then you may have some choices to customize within the parameters of those models.
 Heated discussions can take place between luthiers over which tonewood is the best, each being steadfast in the belief that the wood they work with is the best guitar tonewood.

 Here at Lichty Guitars Jay is taking a different approach.
 There is no “standard” Lichty guitar or ukulele.
-The body style (for guitars as an example) may be dreadnought, OM, small jumbo, crossover, parlor, dream, or alchemist and when it’s time to select the wood for each instrument it’s time to “go to the wood pile.”
+The model (for guitars as an example) may be dreadnought, OM, small jumbo, crossover, parlor, dream, or alchemist.
+When it’s time to select the wood for each instrument it’s time to “go to the wood pile.”

 Because Jay has no standard models, he has no constraints when it comes to instrument design and wood selection.
 As Jay approaches building his next instrument, he literally looks through our amazing collection of tonewoods and soundboards and he lets the wood decide.
 Which piece of wood really wants to become the next guitar?
 Which set of wood feels just right in his hands and will inspire the building of a special instrument?
 Each species offers something unique to the complexities of the build process and to the final sound and he takes all of this into consideration.

 When Jay is building a custom order instrument he takes that a step further and invites our customers to the wood pile with him to choose their own set of wood.
 Of course, when distance is an issue, customers can look to our acoustic guitar wood galleries and our ukulele wood galleries to choose.
 An important point to make is that we have carefully procured an enviable supple of high quality wood so when he takes a trip to the wood pile he is picking from a diverse collection of the best of the best.